 Well, you can search for properties online, hire an agent to do so, and even purchase a property from just about anywhere in the world.
 However, there are particular stages in this process where you’ll need to travel to Canada, like when you have to open a bank account, which, as we stated earlier, is necessary in the property buying process.

 Other processes, like taking ownership of a property, commonly known as a ‘closing,’ don’t really require you to be present in Canada.

-That aside, other professionals, like a property management firm, can help you to look for quality tenants or to manage the property.
+That aside, other professionals, like a Toronto property management company, can help you to look for quality tenants or to manage the property.
 This is, of course, done at a cost.
-The great advantage of enlisting such a service is that you can own an investment property in Toronto without being worried about how to run it from afar.
+The great advantage about enlisting such a service is that you can own an investment property in Toronto without being worried about how to run it from afar.